Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Introduction

-Morphological lopsidedness was confirmed in a Fourier-analysis study of a large sample of 149 galaxies, about one third of galaxies of this sample showed asymmetry in the amplitude of the $m = 1$ Fourier component \citep{bou}.
+Morphological lopsidedness was confirmed in a Fourier-analysis study of a large sample of 149 galaxies, with about one third of galaxies of this sample showing asymmetry in the amplitude of the $m = 1$ Fourier component \citep{bou}.
 Thus, morphological lopsidedness in the disk is a general phenomenon.
 So, it is important to investigate the origin and dynamics of the lopsided distribution in the galaxies.
-The lopsided (perturbed) distribution in the atomic hydrogen gas has been mapped morphologically \citep{hay}, and also mapped kinematically for a few galaxies \citep{sch,Swa1999} and by global velocity profiles for a larger sample \citep{ric}.
-Also such asymmetry has been found in dwarf galaxies \citep{swa2}, and in the star forming regions in the irregular galaxies \citep{heller}.
-The asymmetry may affect all scales in a galaxy, but the large-scale lopsidedness is more obvious.
-This kind of $m = 1$ perturbation is expected to have a significant impact on the dynamics of the galaxies, their evolution, the star formation in them and also may play an important role in the growth of the central black hole and on the nuclear fueling of the active galactic nucleus (AGN) in a galaxy \citep{JogJog,jog2009}.
+The lopsided (perturbed) distribution in the atomic hydrogen gas has been mapped morphologically \citep{hay} as well as kinematically for a few galaxies \citep{sch,Swa1999} and by global velocity profiles for a larger sample \citep{ric}.
+Also, such an asymmetry has been found in dwarf galaxies \citep{swa2} and in the star-forming regions in the irregular galaxies \citep{heller}.
+The asymmetry may affect all scales in a galaxy, but the large-scale lopsidedness is more conspicuous.
+This kind of $m = 1$ perturbation is expected to have a significant impact on the dynamics of the galaxies, their evolution, and the star formation within them; in addition, it may also play an important role in the growth of the central black hole and on the nuclear fueling of the active galactic nucleus (AGN) in a galaxy \citep{JogJog,jog2009}.
 A perturbation in the gravitational potential of a dark matter halo can make a galaxy asymmetric and create asymmetry in the gas surface density profile \citep{jog,Jog2000}.
-Also, a symmetric dark matter halo can produce an asymmetric galaxy if the disc orbits off centre with respect to the overall potential \citep{Lev}.
+Also, a symmetric dark matter halo can produce an asymmetric galaxy if the disk orbits of-center with respect to the overall potential \citep{Lev}.